Bond Yield Formula (Table of Contents)

 The term “yield to maturity” or YTM refers to the return expected from a bond over its entire investment period until maturity.
 YTM is used in the calculation of bond price wherein all probable future cash flows (periodic coupon payments and par value on maturity) are discounted to present value on the basis of YTM.
 Mathematically, the formula for bond price using YTM is represented as,

-On the other hand, the term “current yield” means the current rate of return of the bond investment computed on the basis of the coupon payment expected in the next one year and the current market price.
+On the other hand, the term “current yield” means the current return rate of the bond investment computed on the basis of the coupon payment expected in the next year and the current market price.
 The formula for current yield is expressed as expected coupon payment of the bond in the next one year divided by its current market price.
 Mathematically, it is represented as,

 Example of Bond Yield Formula (With Excel Template)

-Let’s take an example to understand the calculation of Bond Yield in a better manner.
+Let’s take an example to understand the calculation of the Bond Yield in a better manner.